slothplaysnecro/PMDO-Explorers-Maps/README.md

 This is a work in progress, and contributions are very welcome.

 Initial assets were sourced from [Explorers of Sky Origins](https://github.com/Minemaker0430/ExplorersOfSkyOrigins).

+Backgrounds in need of manual rebuilds:

+- D04P31A (Waterfall Cave End)
+- D06P11A (Craggy Coast Entrance)